YiLimath/YiLimath.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third-year graduate student at Wuhan University under the supervision of [Sheng Rao](https://scholar.google.com/citations?user=mKrV7coAAAAJ&hl=zh-CN) and [Christopher D. Hacon](https://www.math.utah.edu/~hacon/).
-My research interests lie in **Birational Geometry and Moduli theory**.
-I maintain this website to keep track of the topics I study and, most importantly, to document my discoveries along my research journey.
+I am a third-year PhD student at Wuhan University, supervised by [Sheng Rao](https://scholar.google.com/citations?user=mKrV7coAAAAJ&hl=zh-CN) and [Christopher D. Hacon](https://www.math.utah.edu/~hacon/).
+My research interests lie in **birational geometry** and **moduli theory**.

+I use this website to collect research notes, organize the topics I am studying, and record some of the ideas and discoveries that appear along the way.

-## Research Interest
+## Research Interests

-Currently I mainly work on:
+Currently, I mainly work on:

-(1) Kähler minimal model program and its applications to deformation problems;
+- Kähler minimal model program and its applications to deformation problems;

-(2) Structure of Kähler Calabi--Yau varieties and varieties with nef anticanonical divisors;
+- Structure of Kähler Calabi--Yau varieties and varieties with nef anticanonical divisors;

-(3) Boundedness and moduli aspects of birational geometry.
+- Boundedness and moduli aspects of birational geometry.